 Claire brings a western understanding and lens to Lojong classes.
 Realising we can’t all ditch our day jobs and move to a Monastery or live in a cave, she works with Tamkey to make some of the more esoteric aspects of the teachings approachable.
-Having worked in Education, IT and most recently as a Senior Social Media Consultant to a Top 20 ASX listed utility company, she understands one thing; opportunities to practice mindfulness are everywhere 😉
+Having worked in Corporate, Education, IT and Government, she understands one thing; opportunities to practice mindfulness are everywhere 😉

 As a recent cancer survivor, more than ever she’s ready to share the real impact of understanding your own mind.

-Inspired by the transformative qualities of the Lojong practice, she is driven to share her understanding so that others may find the same sense of awareness, resilience and humour that she has.
+Inspired by the transformative and deeply grounding qualities of the Lojong practice, she is driven to share her understanding so that others may find the same sense of awareness, resilience and humour that she has.

 Read mindfulness and meditation articles from Claire at Art of Dharma:

 - Ten Tips to Happiness by Lojong Meditation: Part 1

 - Ten Tips to Happiness by Lojong Meditation: Part 2